Elmwood Park Refusal to Submit to a Breath Test Defense Attorneys

 (c) In addition to the samples taken and tests made at the direction of a police officer hereunder, the person tested shall be permitted to have such samples taken and chemical tests of his breath, urine or blood made by a person or physician of his own selection.

 (d) The police officer shall inform the person tested of his rights under subsections (b) and (c) of this section.

 (e) No chemical test, as provided in this section, or specimen necessary thereto, may be made or taken forcibly and against physical resistance thereto by the defendant.
 The police officer shall, however, inform the person arrested of the consequences of refusing to submit to such test in accordance with section 2 of this amendatory and supplementary act.
 [FN1] A standard statement, prepared by the director, shall be read by the police officer to the person under arrest.

 Consent and Failure to Provide Your Breath in New Jersey: N.J.S.A.
 39:4-50.4a

 Failure to provide a breath test in New Jersey is governed by N.J.S.
-39:4-50.4(a) which provides in pertinent part:
+39:4-50.4(a) which provides for the following penalties if convicted:

 - For a first offense, the driver’s license will be suspended until an ignition interlock device is placed on the driver’s vehicle for a period of 9-15 months.
 In addition, there will be fines, surcharges, and alcohol classes at the DMV (known as IDRC classes).